ryanfox/reap/README.md

 ### v0.1

-I would consider v0.1 ready when both functions and procedures (functions with side effects) are implemented.
+I would consider v0.1 ready when both functions and procedures (functions permitting side effects) are implemented.